egberts/egberts.github.io-src/content/articles/fail2ban-debian11-nftables.md

 That `defaults-debian.conf` is the only Debian-specific configuration, hence we do not use `.local` filetype for that purpose.

-For subsequential jail(s), the filename can be anything you want, just as as long as it ends with a filetype of `.local`.
+For subsequent jail(s), the filename can be anything you want, just as as long as it ends with a filetype of `.local`.

 ### Daemon Settings ###